bevyengine/bevy/docs/cargo_features.md

 ### bevy_audio

 Audio support.
-All audio formats support depends on this.
+Support for all audio formats depends on this.

 ### bevy_gltf